Association of Hearing Instrument Practitioners of Ontario

 K9V 5Z6

-If you wish to make a formal complaint about our privacy practices, you may make it in writing to our Information Officer.
-She will acknowledge receipt of your complaint; ensure that it is investigated promptly and that you are provided with a formal decision and reasons in writing.
+If you wish to make a formal complaint about our privacy practices, you may submit it in writing to our Information Officer.
+She will acknowledge receipt of your complaint, ensure that it is investigated promptly, and provide you with a formal decision and reasons in writing.

 Lindsay, ON